sirbo44/sirbo44/README.md

 ## 🚀 Projects

-Here are some things I've built or am building:
+Here are some things I've built or am currently developing:

 - **Veterinary Clinic Web App** – A full-stack web application for managing pet care
 - **Library Book Management System** – Academic software for managing loans and inventory